Heribert Rech

-Heribert Rech (born April 25, 1950 in Östringen, Württemberg-Baden, West Germany) is a German lawyer and politician.
+Heribert Rech (born April 25, 1950, in Östringen, Württemberg-Baden, West Germany) is a German lawyer and politician.
 Since 2004, he has been the Minister of the Interior in the German state of Baden-Württemberg.

-Rech studied laws in Heidelberg.
+Rech studied law in Heidelberg.
 He is a widower and has two children.

 Books

 Rech, Heribert.
 Die Nachwirkung Freiwilliger Betriebsvereinbarungen : Auswirkungen der Beendigung einer freiwilligen Betriebsvereinbarung auf darin vorgesehene Ansprueche und Anwartschaften.
 (German lang.).
 January 1997.
 ISBN 3-631-32107-4.